Nature areas overview

 The soils are sandy and alkaline, owing to the high content of shell particles.

-Thicket plants are also extremely long-lived, surviving for many hundreds of years, whereas most fynbos plants start losing vigour if unburnt for between five and thirty years, depending on the species.
 While fire is essential for maintaining the health and diversity of fynbos, it suppresses thicket.
-Hence, thicket is most common in areas that are relatively fire-free, such as deep kloofs, rocky outcrops and along the coast where fires can only spread from inland areas.
+So thicket is most common in areas that are relatively fire-free, such as deep kloofs, rocky outcrops and along the coast where fires can move in only from inland areas.